Ikerne/IronhackFinal/README.md

 - [x] Handling of asynchronous operations: asynchronous operations will be handled correctly with promises or async/await.
 - [x] Documentation: a work path will be maintained in the repository's readme, updating it daily.

+### Built With

+This project was built with Vue 3, using HTML, JavaScript & CSS.
+Web page was launched using Vercel.
+GitHub was used for version safety and control.
+Supabase handles user authenthication and backend.

 ### License

 I have applied the Creative Commons License for this project.